The work attitudes of employees greatly influences their job performance, as you’d well know if you’ve been in business for 5 years and employ people.

 Your ability to identify both of these very important personality traits has a great influence on your ability to be successful as a business owner.

-The first employee you hire doubles your business’ size.
-The next one only adds a third to the productivity.
+The first employee you hire, doubles your business’ size.
+The next one only adds a third to the productivity and potential income.

 First of all it begins with writing a fantastic recruitment ad.